-- BI: the source program comes from the batch stream (BI); - /GO the /GO switch causes the program to be compiled, linked, and executed.
+BI: - the source program comes from the batch stream (BI);

 The user also has the option of specifying each step of a job's processing.
 For example, he may wish to have the system generate a dump in the event of a fatal error in his program.
 To do so, he must include Batch Command Language cards at each step of the job.